For schools and other education institutions: the simulation game about tobacco trading

 - 1 manual containing backround information and further remarks

-Since December 2018 the simulation game also contains the add-on variation environment.
+Since December 2018 the simulation game also contains a variation focusing on the environment.

 This additional material enhances the environmental issues of tobacco and supports teachers to link this simualtion game to topics like climate change, deforestation, soil degradation and biodiversity.
 It includes new role discriptions for the non governmental organisation, a newspaper clip with an interview as well as an additional event card.